foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 Secure Boot on i.MX 6/7/8M Families using HABv4
 ===============================================
-On the i.MX 6/7/8M platforms, secure boot is implemented via the High Availability Boot (HABv4) component of the on-chip ROM.
+On the i.MX 6/7/8M platforms, Secure Boot is implemented via the High Availability Boot (HABv4) component of the on-chip ROM.
 The ROM is responsible for loading the initial program image, the bootloader; HABv4 then enables the ROM to authenticate it using digital signatures.

-HABv4 also provides a mechanism to establish a root of trust for the remaining software components and establishes a secure state - the close state - on the i.MX IC secure state machine in hardware.
+HABv4 also provides a mechanism to establish a root of trust for the remaining software components and establishes a secure state — the close state — on the i.MX IC secure state machine in hardware.

 Our implementation
 ------------------
 Foundries.io LmP uses U-Boot as the bootloader with SPL being its first stage loader.
 Our secure boot implementation will put the IC in a secure state accepting only signed SPL firmware.

-SPL then boots the trusted execution environment - OP-TEE - where we run an 'early' trusted application, ``fiovb`` - Foundries.io Verified Boot.
+SPL then boots the trusted execution environment — OP-TEE — where we run an 'early' trusted application, ``fiovb`` (Foundries.io Verified Boot).
 This trusted application provides secure access to the Replay Protected Memory Block (RPMB) partition in eMMC which is used to store keys, firmware and rollback information.

-OP-TEE also prepares the next stage bootloader - U-Boot - and generates an overlay DTS for the Linux kernel consumption.
+OP-TEE also prepares the next stage bootloader — U-Boot — and generates an overlay DTS for the Linux kernel consumption.
 U-Boot implements the ``fiovb`` command to validate the trusted application functionality.
-In case of i.MX 7ULP, U-Boot also controls the M4 firmware upgrade process using the ``fiovb`` trusted application.
+In the case of i.MX 7ULP, U-Boot also controls the M4 firmware upgrade process using the ``fiovb`` trusted application.

 U-Boot then jumps to the kernel entry point.

-Therefore, a system like the one described which boots without TF-A (for example i.MX 7ULP) would look as follows:
+A system like the one just described, which boots without TF-A (for example i.MX 7ULP), would look as follows:

    .. figure:: /_static/imx-secure-boot.png
       :align: center
       :width: 6in

 Systems using TF-A (ie, i.MX 8M*) are slightly different.
-See the following diagrams describing the secure boot sequence and succinctly the Yocto Project meta layer's configuration for i.MX 8MM based platforms with TF-A:
+The following diagrams describes the secure boot sequence with a succint description of the Yocto Project meta layer's configuration for i.MX 8MM based platforms with TF-A:

    .. figure:: /_static/imx8-secure-boot.png
       :align: left
       :width: 8in

-The communication path to gain access from userland via the pseudo trusted application (PTA) to RPMB follows the OP-TEE standard convention for PTAs as the image below describes: userland uses ``libteec`` to issue an ioctl to the Linux tee driver, which in turn transitions the processor to its secure state and calls the application entrypoint.
+The communication path to gain access from userland to RPMB via the pseudo trusted application (PTA) follows the OP-TEE standard convention for PTAs (as the image below describes).
+Userland uses ``libteec`` to issue an ioctl call to the Linux TEE driver, which in turn transitions the processor to its secure state and calls the application entrypoint.

-With this in mind, we decided to implement ``fiovb`` as a secured user application instead of a PTA.
+With this in mind, ``fiovb`` is implemented as a secured user application instead of a PTA.

    .. figure:: /_static/optee-pta-access.png
       :align: center